Should families still buy a condo in today’s high property market?

 Is a bigger space the #1 priority?
 Or are you okay with sacrificing a large space and go for a property that would increase in value instead? (for your retirement fund, children’s university tuition, etc).

 There is no right or wrong here — it all depends on your desired end outcome and lifestyle.

-If making a 6-figure profit to save for rainy days or your retirement is a priority for you, then you might want to look into the condo route.
+If making a 6-figure profit to save for rainy days or your retirement is a priority for you, a condo may be a good choice.

 90% of my clients chose the private property route, and are sitting on multiple 6-figure profits currently, regardless of whether they bought a resale or new launch.